The 3 Most High Power Green Foods

 How is it unique?

-• Detox: binds with toxins that are more difficult to eliminate and helps to move them out of the body quicker and easier.
+• Detox: binds with toxins that are more difficult to eliminate and helps to move them out of the body quickly and easily.
 It is especially useful for those dealing with heavy metal exposure and/or mercury amalgam fillings.

 • Immune support: works to eliminate viruses and candida